I need Full Stack:

 VDI Examples: What Solution Is Suitable for My IT Company

+The VDI performance depends on three main planning steps: app compatibility, data storage location, and choosing the right vendor or platform.
 To get the VDI implementation plan for your tech team, you need to answer 3 questions.

-1. Do I need to virtualize all the apps used by my team?
+Do I need to virtualize all the apps used by my team?

 Start by assessing your team's needs.
 What remote apps and resources do they require?
 You can always add the software products to the existing VDI.
 But checking all the compliance in advance saves your time.
 For instance, you may run any of the most popular IDEs for seamless development on the virtual machine.
 While studying the experiences of your colleagues can help you choose the most reliable option and avoid issues.

-2. Where all the application data will be stored?
+Where all the application data will be stored?

 Determine whether you'll use on-premises hardware or a cloud-based solution, which is called Desktop as a Service (DaaS).
 With DaaS, you can shorten the implementation process and don’t have to update your virtual machines and maintain neither an office team nor office equipment to arrange remote access.